 Do US visa processing times vary between different countries?

 The US visa processing times can hugely vary, depending on the country that you apply from, and the Embassy or Consulate wait times for that location.
-For example, the current appointment wait times for visitor visas in London is 195 calendar days, while for Paris this is 528 days.
-Similarly, the wait time for a student visa in the UK is just 14 calendar days, but for Paris 50 days, and 90 days versus 231 days respectively for most other nonimmigrant visas.
+For example, the current appointment wait times for visitor visas in London is typically 30-70 calendar days, while for Paris this can be approximately 150 days for B visas.
+London’s “other NIV” queue (H, L, O, E, etc.) is approximately 60-90 days, while Paris runs approximately 190-210 days.

 Prior to submitting a visa application, either immigrant or nonimmigrant, you should thoroughly research the overall US visa processing times involved, including checking with your local Embassy or Consulate as to current interview appointment wait times.
 However, these times are only estimates, where you will not be given any guarantee as to visa processing times in advance.
 The estimated wait time to receive an appointment can also change weekly, based on the incoming workload and staffing levels at any given time.